Guide

 Tesla

 Tesla Model 3 charging profile is a useful baseline for winter session planning.
-Tesla vehicles benefit from the Octovalve thermal management system, which coordinates heat exchange between cabin, battery, and powertrain — contributing to better cold-weather range retention compared to many competitors.
-When navigating to a Supercharger, Tesla automatically begins battery preconditioning — this is one of the most consistent cold-weather fast charging experiences in the U.S. market.
+Tesla vehicles use the Octovalve thermal management system to coordinate heat exchange between the cabin, battery, and powertrain.
+When navigating to a Supercharger, Tesla also begins battery preconditioning automatically, which makes its winter fast-charging workflow one of the more predictable setups for U.S. drivers.

 Rivian R1T